Burgas: Economy

 Burgas is an important industrial centre.
-The most notable industrial enterprise is LUKOIL Neftochim Burgas - the largest oil refinery in South-eastern Europe and the largest manufacturing plant in the Balkans.
+The most notable industrial enterprise was LUKOIL Neftochim Burgas - the largest oil refinery now owned and run by Bulgaria, and the largest manufacturing plant in the Balkans.
 The city, along with Sofia, is one of the key elements in supporting Bulgaria's future European transport network (TEN-T) EU and Pan-European Transport Corridor 8, which includes construction of the railway and road infrastructure and the development of the Port of Burgas and Burgas Airport.

 Education

 University of Bourgas "Prof. doc.
 Asen Zlatarov"

 The university of Bourgas "Prof doc.
 Asen Zlatarov" is the first university and still the only public higher education facility in the Bourgas region.
 It was founded on 6 October 1963 by Decree No 162 of the Council of Ministers as Higher Chemico-technological institute "Prof. d-r Asen Zlatarov" The university itself is named after Professor Doctor Asen Zlatarov - a Bulgarian scientist, the founder of the Bulgarian biochemistry school, and a major public figure in Bulgarian history.

 In the past, the university included only specialties related to Chemistry, but now the university is the major educational institution in the Bourgas region, that incorporates the several faculties and colleges: